O'Koyea Dickson: Los Angeles Dodgers

 The Dodgers promoted Dickson to the major leagues for the first time on September 1, 2017.
 He made his major league debut the following day as the starting leftfielder and was hitless in three at-bats with one walk.
 He appeared in a total of seven games and had one hit in seven at-bats for the Dodgers.
 His first major league hit was a single to centerfield off of Madison Bumgarner of the San Francisco Giants on September 23, 2017.
 He suffered a shoulder injury late in the month and was placed on the disabled list.
 Dickson was outrighted to the minors and removed from the 40-man roster on November 6, 2017.
+He elected free agency the same day.

 Tohoku Rakuten Golden Eagles

 On December 26, 2017, Dickson signed a contract with the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB).
 He became a free agent following the 2018 season.

 Washington Nationals

 On February 15, 2019, Dickson signed a minor league contract with the Washington Nationals.
-He was released on May 14, 2019.
+He made three appearances for the Double-A Harrisburg Senators, he went 0-for-7 with two walks.
+Dickson was released by the Nationals organization on May 14.